ac12644/Supply-Chain-Smart-Contract/README.md

 Blockchain technology creates a single source of truth.
 This is important for supply chains that involve multiple participants in a network who don't necessarily trust each other.

 In this project, I have taken a practical approach.
 The codes are designed to simplify the operation of the agricultural supply chain and can be modified easily based on needs and requirement.
-It increases transparency and efficiency between farmers, distributors, retailers and consumers.
 Below is given a flow diagram for supply chain:

 ![Flow diagram](/images/flow.png)